Privacy Statement

 Medical records are securely stored at all times and access is restricted to a limited number of staff.

-All our staff receive training about patient and resident information, privacy and confidentiality.
+All our staff receive training about patient information, privacy and confidentiality.
 Every effort is made to ensure that discussions about your care are kept confidential and conducted in a private area if possible.

 For more information